configcat-labs/measuring-the-impact-of-a-test-variation-in-react/README.md

-# A sample apps showcasing how to measure the impact of a test variation in React with Amplitude and ConfigCat
+# Measuring the impact of a test variation in React with Amplitude and ConfigCat

-The complete code for a companion application built for the "Measuring the impact of a test variation in React with [Amplitude](https://amplitude.com) and [ConfigCat](https://configcat.com)" article.
+## This is a companion sample app to the [**"Measuring the impact of a test variation in React with [Amplitude](https://amplitude.com) and [ConfigCat](https://configcat.com)"**](https://configcat.com/blog/2022/05/18/measuring-the-impact-of-a-test-variation-in-react/) article.

 ## About the sample app
 This is what the sample app looks like: